lorencarvalho/hiss/README.md

 * all your favorite iPython goodness with a simple dotfile based config!
 * unobtrusive default prompt!
 * auto-magically detect & activate virtualenvs!
+* auto-magically bootstrap into pex'd environments with `%pex`
 * easy to theme using pygments styles!

 #### installation